 Feature comparison: Leica CL vs Canon 1D X Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the CL (0.76x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica CL and Canon 1D X Mark II along with similar information for a selection of comparators.

 The CL writes its imaging data to SDXC cards, while the 1DX Mark II uses Compact Flash or CFast cards.
 The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the CL only has one slot.